Axmetik/waf-snake/README.md

 Technical task for WAF (server and client)

 Both folders install dependencies using `npm install`
-\nTo start the project, you need to write `npm start` in both of them
+<br/>To start the project, you need to write `npm start` in both of them